 If you are heading into the ocean, there are many important things you should know before venturing out.
 Please take the time to review the Australian National Guidelines for Whales and Dolphin Watching and look at the Environment Protection and Biodiversity Conservation Regulations from the federal government.
 We want everyone to have fun in the sea, which means our marine animals too!
 Being mindful ensures that we are never interfering with feeding and mating habits.
 We also care deeply about your safety so please read the RMS Safety Information for kayaks and Paddlesafe Waterways Guide before adventuring, especially if you are new to the sport.

-Whether you’re after a lazy few hours paddling near town on the Kangaroo River or want to take on an epic 4 day camp and pack raft adventure, Kangaroo Valley has super easy hire options, try Kangaroo Valley Kayaks or Kangaroo Valley Safaris.
+Whether you’re after a lazy few hours paddling near town on the Kangaroo River or want to take on an epic 4 day camp and canoeing adventure, Kangaroo Valley has super easy hire options, try Kangaroo Valley Kayaks or Kangaroo Valley Safaris.
 Paddle away from civilisation through beautiful escarpments and unspoilt wilderness, only accessible from the water.
 Bendeela, Tallowa Dam and the Upper Shoalhaven River are all great destinations from the valley.

 find your perfect experience ...